Regulation of artificial intelligence in the United States: Biden administration (2021–2025)

-2025

-In January 2025, President Trump repealed the Biden executive order.
-This action reflects President Trump's preference for deregulating AI in support of innovation over safeguarding risks.
+In 2024, a bipartisan House task force released a report on artificial intelligence, while representatives Jay Obernolte and Lori Trahan subsequently developed a bipartisan proposal concerning AI regulation.

+Second Trump administration (2025–present)

+In January 2025, President Donald Trump revoked Biden's Executive Order 14110 (Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence) by issuing Executive Order 14148 (Initial Rescissions of Harmful Executive Orders and Actions), reflecting his administration's preference for deregulating AI in support of innovation over safeguarding risks.
+He then issued Executive Order 14179 (Removing Barriers to American Leadership in Artificial Intelligence), which called for development of a national "AI Action Plan" and aimed to strengthen U.S. leadership in AI.

-In early 2025, Congress began advanced bipartisan legislation targeting AI-generated deepfakes, including the "TAKE IT DOWN Act," which would prohibit nonconsensual disclosure of AI-generated "intimate imagery", requiring all platforms to remove such content.
-Additionally, lawmakers also reintroduced the CREATE AI Act to codify the National AI Research Resource (NAIRR), which aimed to expand public access to computing resources, datasets, and AI testing environments.
-Additionally, the Trump administration also signed Executive Order #14179 to initiate a national “AI Action Plan”, focusing on securing U.S. global AI dominance in a way in which the White House can seek public input on AI safety and standards.
-At the state level, new laws have also been passed or proposed to regulate AI-generated impersonations, chatbot disclosures, and even synthetic political content.
+In 2025, Congress passed legislation targeting AI-generated deepfakes, the TAKE IT DOWN Act, which prohibits nonconsensual disclosure of AI-generated "intimate imagery", requiring all platforms to remove such content.
+Lawmakers also reintroduced the CREATE AI Act to codify the National AI Research Resource (NAIRR), which aimed to expand public access to computing resources, datasets, and AI testing environments.
 Meanwhile, the Department of Commerce also expanded export controls on AI technology, and NIST published an updated set of guidances on AI cybersecurity risks.

 In March 2025, OpenAI made a policy proposal for the Trump administration to preempt pending AI-related state laws with federal laws.
-Meta, Google, IBM and Andreessen Horowitz have also pressured the government to adopt national rules that would rein in state laws.
-States like California, which is considering the most AI regulations of all states would be hit hard.
-California legislature is considering several AI laws that would require insurance companies to report the use of AI when denying healthcare claims, as well as regulations that requires the AI to be performance tested before making implementation on certain applications.
+Meta, Google, IBM and Andreessen Horowitz also pressured the government to adopt national rules that would rein in state laws, especially in California.
+At the time, the California legislature was considering several AI laws that would require insurance companies to report the use of AI when denying healthcare claims, as well as regulations that would require AI to be performance tested before making implementation on certain applications.
 In May 2025, House Republicans inserted into a tax and spending bill a clause banning state AI laws for 10 years, which was met with opposition from more than 100 nonprofit organizations, elected officials, public policy experts, and others.
 The Senate voted 99-1 to defeat the ban.
 In September 2025, Sen. Ted Cruz (a supporter of the AI state moratorium) said that the proposal would return for debate in Congress.

+In June 2025, the U.S. Department of Commerce established the Center for AI Standards and Innovation (CAISI) as part of the NIST.
+CAISI serves as the federal government's primary point of contact for AI developers, streamlining coordination between private industry and the U.S. government on AI issues including security, evaluation, assessment, and the development of guidelines, standards, and best practices.
+CAISI is responsible for establishing agreements with AI industry leaders and developers to allow for federal government review processes of frontier AI models.
+By June 2026, Anthropic, Google, Microsoft, and OpenAI had established AI model review agreements with CAISI.